 Opened in 1977 and dedicated to the original faculty of UNK, this facility now serves as the administrative hub of the University.
 Offices include the Chancellor and Vice Chancellors, Dean of Student Life, Finance, Student Records and Registration, AA/EEO, Human Resources, Business Services, and Budget, on the first level.
-Second level includes offices of Institutional Research, Ethnic Studies, General Studies, Assessment, Graduate Studies, Sponsored Programs, Women's and Gender Studies, and faculty offices and classrooms for Departments of Social Work, Mathematics and Statistics, Political Science and Criminal Justice in the College of Natural & Social Sciences.
+Second level includes offices of Institutional Research, Ethnic Studies, General Studies, Assessment, Graduate Studies, Sponsored Programs, and faculty offices and classrooms for Departments of Social Work, Mathematics and Statistics, Political Science and Criminal Justice in the College of Natural & Social Sciences.